Each year, more than 200,000 women in the U.S. learn they have breast cancer.

 Men with BRCA2 mutations, and to a lesser extent BRCA1 mutations, are also

-at increased risk of breast cancer.
+at increased risk of breast cancer and prostate cancer.

 While the risk of breast cancer is higher for those who have a BRCA1 or